AbberiorInstruments/ImspectorDocs/docs/quickstart.rst

-All other devices have to acknowledge that they can deal with the synced axis and must be configured to listen to the sync pulses (and tell the framework about it)
+All other devices have to acknowledge that they can deal with the synced axis and must be configured to listen to the sync pulses (and tell the framework about it).

 Measuring with just one NiDAQmx card
 ------------------------------------

-Choose an appropriate 'sync out' for the Nicard and 'disabled' for sync in and set the dwell time in the 'DACs' configuration page.
+Choose an appropriate 'sync out' for the NI card and 'disabled' for sync in and set the dwell time in the 'DACs' configuration page.
 Also set the 'Create Sync pulses' option in the DACs configuration

-Select all other settings to your liking. (e.g. whether you want to measure histograms or not in the spcm, AI channels in the Nicard, have one or two counter inputs etc. Please roam the config dialogs and tell me what does and what doesn't make sense to you)
+Select all other settings to your liking. (e.g. whether you want to measure histograms or not in the SPCM, AI channels in the NI card, have one or two counter inputs etc. Please roam the config dialogs and tell me what does and what doesn't make sense to you).

 Select at least one analog input or a CNTR input if only using the NiDAQ card.
 When starting the measurement, a stack should then pop up.

-If you need to configure the TTL outputs of the NiDAQ card, please check back with me.
+If you need to configure the TTL outputs of the NiDAQ card, please check back with us.

 Analyzing data
 ---------------

 All analysis functions are accessible through context menus.
-Right click on a Stack, graph, axis, color map for those.
+Right click on a stack, graph, axis, color map for those.
 For most of the frequently used functions there are toolbar buttons.

-Please write a mail with as much detail of what you intend to do and what you already tried if there is trouble.
+Please write us a mail with as much detail of what you intended to do and what you already tried if there is trouble.